cnnrbrn/noob-nerds-content/javascript/objects/accessing-properties-with-dot-notation.md

 # Accessing object properties with dot notation

-There are two ways to access object properties, to get the value of a property from an object.
+There are two ways to access object properties (to get the value of a property from an object).

-The most common way is called dot notation using a `.`.
+The most common way is called `dot notation` which uses a `.` between the object and the property we want to get.

 If we had this object: